1793 - 1875

 construction of a steam

-mines; applied to blast furnaces for the making of iron;
+applied to blast furnaces for the making of iron; and

 He improved the problematical lighting of theatres which used "limelight" with his "Bude Light".
 Using a standard flame producer such as an oil lamp and by adding oxygen directly into the flame he produced a dramatically increased bright white light.
 These type of lights were fitted in The House of Commons and also in Trafalgar Square where replicas of the two styles originally used can still be seen.
 They have recently been refurbished.